 Why aren’t you getting married in your home country?

-If there is a large age difference between you and your fiance, you do not share a common language, or if the U.S. Citizen has attempted to sponsor someone else for a green card or a fiance visa in the past then you should be prepared for questions concerning these issues.
+If there is a large age difference between you and your fiance, you do not share a common language, your fiance is coming from a “high fraud” country, you have different religions, you have not conformed with the societal norms for your fiance’s home country concerning becoming engaged, or if the U.S. Citizen has attempted to sponsor someone else for a green card or a fiance visa in the past, your case will be more difficult and you should be prepared for questions, and hopefully bring evidence to your interview that resolve, these issues.

-The Consular Officer’s primary responsibility is to make sure that a bona fide relationship exists between the US citizen and his fiancé.
-The questions are designed such that the necessary information can be extracted from the applicants.
+The Consular Officer’s primary responsibility is to make sure that a “bona fide” or real relationship exists between the US citizen and his fiancé.
+The questions he or she asks are designed such that the necessary information can be extracted from the applicants.

 If you prepare before the interview and have the right attitude during the interview you should do well.